sandiegojs/vanilla-browser-workshop/index.md

 ## Dom selection

 In order to interact with the DOM within JavaScript, the first thing you will need to understand is element selection.
+If you're familiar with a library such as [jQuery][jquery] or [Zepto][zepto] than you'll be used to doing this by way of the `$()` selector.
 By selecting an element (DOM node) we get a reference to that element which allows us to take actions on it.

-There are many functions we can use to get a reference to a DOM node.
+There are several functions we can use to get a reference to a DOM node.
 Overtime these functions have been introduced to solve different needs.
 As such, the browser support for them can vary.
 You should always research browser compatability to ensure they will work for your user base.

 - [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector)
 - [querySelectorAll](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)